Jake Fraley Player Props: Reds vs. Cardinals

 - Fraley has eight doubles, seven home runs and 22 walks while hitting .262.

-- Among the qualified batters in MLB action, he ranks 72nd in batting average, 50th in on-base percentage, and 82nd in slugging.
+- Fraley is batting .368 with two homers during his last outings and is on a four-game hitting streak.

-- Fraley is batting .368 with two homers during his last games and is riding a four-game hitting streak.
+- In 59.3% of his 54 games this season, Fraley has picked up at least one hit.
+He's also had 12 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.